maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 #### Multiple inputs "pulldown" mode

 This mode allows to provide two or more lists of proteins that will generate all combinations of proteins from one list with all proteins from another list.
-If you want to emulate _in silico_ pulldown of some hypothetical proteinA bait against proteins B-G you can use two `protein_list.csv` files:
+If you want to emulate _in silico_ pulldown of some hypothetical proteinA bait against proteins B-G you can use two `protein_list.txt` files:

-The first `protein_list1.csv`:
+The first `protein_list1.txt`:
 ```
 proteinA
 ```

-The second `protein_list2.csv`:
+The second `protein_list2.txt`:
 ```
 proteinB
 proteinC